 Wounds can be classified as either open (i.e. a break in the skin) or closed (e.g. a bruise).

 The skin protects your dog's body from toxins and bacteria from entering his body.
-However, when your dog is wounded and the skin is broken, bacteria and other harmful organisms can gain access into the body, causing infection.
+But when your dog is wounded and the skin is broken, even if just a small area, bacteria and other harmful organisms can gain access into the body, causing infection.

-In general, if you see a wound that is spurting blood or the blood is coming out in pulses, it is extremely serious and an immediate trip to the emergency veterinary clinic is warranted.
+In general, if you see a wound that is spurting blood or the blood is coming out in pulses, it is extremely serious and you should get your dog to the emergency veterinary clinic immediately.

 If blood is oozing or seeping out, the wound is usually not so deep and can be treated at home.

 If your dog is bleeding profusely, you need to try to stop (or at least slow down) the bleeding while on your way to the vet.
 If you are driving, ask someone to attend to the dog.

 To stop bleeding from a wound, apply direct pressure with a sterile gauze pad or a clean towel.

 Some people tend to keep lifting the towel or gauze to check on the wound and the bleeding.